Serves: 10 servings

 - Add remaining spaghetti sauce, making sure spaghetti is completely covered.

 - Top with remaining 1 cup of shredded cheese.

-- Cook on LOW heat for 4-6 hours until pasta is tender and meatballs are thoroughly heated.
+- Cook on LOW heat for 4 hours

-Since nothing ever sticks in my crock-pot, I don’t spray it before cooking.
-If food sticks in yours, by all means, spray.
+Since nothing ever sticks to my crock-pot, I don’t spray it before cooking.
+If food sticks to yours, by all means, spray.

 Be sure to use light Alfredo sauce.
 Otherwise, the dish will be too rich.